On the Smoothed Complexity of Combinatorial Local Search: Smoothed Analysis for Congestion Games

 An immediate consequence of~\cref{th:smoothed-bound-dynamic-network-games} is that (analogously to~\cref{th:restrained-cg-smoothed-poly} for general congestion games) in $(A,B)$-compact network games with sufficiently small parameters $A, B$, a PNE can be found efficiently under smoothness.

 \begin{corollary} Let $N$ be the size of the input, and $A$ be a polynomial in $N$.
-Shortest-path dynamics on $(A,B)$-compact network congestion games under any cost model terminate in polynomial smoothed time when $B \in \landau{1}$ and in quasipolynomial smoothed time when $B \in \landau{\log^c N}$ for some constant $c > 0$.
+Shortest-path dynamics on $(A,B)$-compact network congestion games within the general, polynomial, and step-function cost model terminate in polynomial smoothed time when $B \in \landau{1}$ and in quasipolynomial smoothed time when $B \in \landau{\log^c N}$ for some constant $c > 0$.
 Under the step-function cost model, when $A$ is a polynomial in $N$, $B \in \landau{\log N}$, and the number of steps $d$ is constant, shortest-path dynamics terminate in polynomial smoothed time. \end{corollary}

 The following hardness result establishes that such games, even for $A, B \in \landau{1}$, are \pls/-hard.
 The proof is deferred to~\cref{sec:pl-hardness-network-compact}.
 It is based on the reduction constructed by~\textcite{Ackermann2008}, with special care taken in order to incorporate constant-length paths that can be established by making use of the fact that \lmaxcut is \pls/-complete even for constant degree graphs.